 Occupations and Workforce

-Unlike some towns, Selma isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Selma are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Selma is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Selma is a town of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Selma who work in office and administrative support (23.57%), healthcare (12.14%) and personal care services (10.71%).